Survival Analysis

 - Select the Event Variable

-- Select one or more Covariates (numeric only)
+- Select one or more Covariates (numeric with interval or ratio scale, or boolean)

 - Click Run Analysis